saikatmaji/FitNexy/README.md

 ## ⭐ Show Your Support!

-- Star this repo
+- Star this repository
-- Fork it
+- Fork the repository
-- Contribute
+- Contribute to the project
 - Share on social media

 ---